EX0PH1US/theonewhobetrayedall/README.md

 <i>7 refrences the seven sins.</i>

-After you enter the answer into the form, you will get a .zip file named <b>theonewithdante</b>.
+After you enter the answer into the form, you will get a .zip file named [!theonewithdante](./static/theonewithdante.zip).
 The .zip file is password-protected.
 The one with Dante was <b>Virgil</b>, which is the passphrase.

 <i>Dante cannot descend without Virgil.
 You cannot progress without him either.</i>

 You will now get two files.
-A PDF named dante.pdf and a JPG named TheOneInTheMouthOfTheLightBringer.jpg
+A PDF named <u>dante.pdf</u> and a JPG named <u>TheOneInTheMouthOfTheLightBringer.jpg</u>

 The PDF has the answer, and the image is a very famous illustration made by <b>Gustave Doré from his illustrations of Dante's Divine Comedy</b>
 <img width="2020" height="1588" alt="image" src="https://github.com/user-attachments/assets/3f60faf7-f839-464d-b2f2-7dc2d95d301f" />

-This is an image showing Judas in the mouth of Lucifer (The Light Bringer) in the innermost Pit of the ninth circle of hell <b>Judecca</b>
+This is an image showing Judas in the mouth of Lucifer (The Light Bringer) in the innermost Pit of the ninth circle of hell, <b>Judecca</b>

 This image is hiding a .wav file in it (hinted in decoded text "Some problems have the answer hidden inside them"). the passphrase for extraction is <b>judas</b>

-Now you will get a .wav file named notriangleisthepassphrase.
+Now you will get a .wav file named <u>notriangleisthepassphrase</u>.
 No triangle actually means the number of Triangles.
 The .wav file contains Morse code, which, when decoded, gives you the coordinates of a specific place in the Nevada Desert.

 37°24'05.2"N 116°52'04.6"W -> this is in the form of 37,24,05.2 NORTH 116,52,04.6 WEST